hujhax/austin-improv-wiki/List of Free Fringes.md

 Inspired by public service campaigns of your childhood like "Your Brain on Drugs", "Smokey the Bear", and others.
 Come watch us warn you about the dangers of the world inspired by an audience suggestion!

 #### Nonething and Everning ([[Performers/Megan Sherrod|Megan Sherrod]])
-[[Wikipedia - Anton Chekhov|Anton Chekhov]] is arguably the most celebrated playwright since Shakespeare.
+Anton Chekhov is arguably the most celebrated playwright since Shakespeare.
 Mostly known for his hundreds of short stories, this giant of Russian literature cemented his reputation with four major plays written in his final decade: *The Seagull*, *Uncle Vanya*, *Three Sisters,* and *The Cherry Orchard*.
 See the cast of the Hideout Theatre's *[[Shows/Nothing And Everything|Nothing And Everything]]*: Improvised Chekhov Plays share the world of Chekhov through the lens of alcohol in this alternate rendition of the show: "Nonething and Everning".

 #### Arjet Universe
 [[Performers/Jessica Arjet|Jessica Arjet]] and [[Performers/Chris Albano|Chris Albano]]